 We use a simple statistical method to iteratively test a null hypothesis that the recall achieved is less than a given target recall.
 If the hypothesis can be rejected, we conclude that the recall target has been achieved with a given confidence level and screening can be stopped.

-This allows AL users to predefine a target in terms of uncertainty and recall, so that they can make transparent, easily communicable statements like ``A recall of more than 95\% was achieved with a confidence of 95\%''.
+This allows AL users to predefine a target in terms of uncertainty and recall, so that they can make transparent, easily communicable statements like ``A recall of more than 95\% was achieved with a confidence of more than 95\%''.

-The information retrieval literature discusses similar stopping criteria for ranking algorithms like BM25 and variants \cite{DiNunzio2018, Yu2019}.
-However, the estimators they use to determine the recall rely on the specific ranking functions and depend on their search input.
-Therefore, the quality of the estimation depends on the adequacy of the model.
-Our approach, on the contrary, is independent of model choice or model performance.

 In the remainder of the paper, we first discuss in detail the shortcomings of existing stopping criteria.
-Then, we introduce our new criterion based on a hypergeometric test.
+Then, we introduce our new criteria based on a hypergeometric test.
 We evaluate our stopping criteria, and compare their performance with heuristic and sampling based criteria on real-world systematic review datasets on which AL systems have previously been tested \cite{Cohen2006, Yu2019, Terasawa2009, Castaldi2009}.

 \section*{Methods Review}